-Remember the following when racing:
+Remember the following when racing.

-- Pace (if you have not worked out how fast you jog, then do so in the next week.
-You have to know how fast you run). - Remember the pacers (starting at 3.30 for the marathon and 2 hours for the half marathon). - Race hydration (stop at every drink station not too much) water in the first 60 minutes, then alternate between sports drinks and water otherwise you will feel sick. - Gels make sure that you take them with water either just before or at a drink station.
+- Pace (if you have not worked out how fast you jog, then do so in the next week You have to know how fast you run) - Remember the pacers. - Race hydration (stop at every drink stop not too much) water in the first 60 minutes then alternate between sports drinks and water otherwise you will feel sick. - Gels make sure that you take them with water either just before or at a water station.